warpdesign/react-explorer/README.md

 ## Building for local development

-In order to build React-FTP you need to have installed `nodejs`.
+In order to build React-Explorer you need to have installed `nodejs`.

-Once installed, building React-FTP is as easy as typing:
+Once installed, building React-Explorer is as easy as typing:

 ```shell
 npm install && npm run build